Logo learn the Quran caption learn the Quran

 Translation of: Ayah 19, Surat AlNisa'.

 ** Such as adultery.
 In this case you can force her to give you back your dowry and leave her.
-Source: Tafseer Ibn Kastheer, page 653.
+Source: Tafseer Ibn Kastheer, volume 1, page 653.

 *** If you hate them try to be patient.